Skip to content

 • Infrastructure & energy investments can vary in terms of the risk and return profile, with riskier opportunistic investments as well as lower-risk core-type assets that may have more predictable cash flows and are not dependent on exiting at a higher valuation.
 These assets can sometimes be categorized as real asset investments.

-Exhibit 3: Private equity strategies can offer a range of risk and return profiles
+Private equity strategies can offer a range of risk and return profiles (Exhibit 3)

-Exhibit 3: Private equity strategies can offer a range of risk and return profiles
+Private equity strategies can offer a range of risk and return profiles (Exhibit 3)

 There are a number of categories and sub-categories of private equity strategies, which display a range of risk and return profiles.